GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     ```

 4. Explain the concept of "Type Inference".
 In which situations is specifying the type absolutely necessary?
+    Type inference is the automatic determination of the data type of variables.
+For example, when we write `var name = "Ferec"`, the IDE automatically assigns the type of the `name` variable as String.
+If we define our variable within a class, it is mandatory to assign a value to it.
+However, if we define a variable locally within a function, we must explicitly specify its type.

+    ```
+    fun runForward() {
+        var velocity: Int // Burada başlangıç değeri vermemiz gerekmiyor.
+    }

+    class Runner() {
+        val name: String? = null // Burada başlangıç değeri vermemiz şarttır.
+    }
+    ```

 5. Does Kotlin's requirement for all variables to be classes mean that they are not "primitive types"?
 What happens behind the scenes?

 6. Explain the concept of "Type Safety".
 7. What should we do to make a variable nullable?
 8. Explain the concept of "Null Safety".